ScreenAgent for Windows

 -

 Low reduces the recorded resolution the most, by a factor of 4.
-This setting is recommended only for 4K monitors.
+This setting is recommended only for 4K screens.

 -